If you’re looking for the best fish tank filter, you’ve come to the right place.

 As you have probably concluded by now, every tank size needs an appropriate filter size.
 Using a small filter in a large tank and vice versa can sometimes bring more harm than good.
 In order to determine the right size of the filter, it is highly recommended to take the capacity of your tank into consideration.

 Generally speaking, the entire water content from the aquarium should be able to pass through the aquarium filter four times per hour.
 For instance, a 60-gallon aquarium needs a flow rate of 240 gallons per hour.
 In case you can choose between a 200-gallon per hour and 250-gallon per hour aquarium filter, choose the 250-gph model.
 The good news is that the market is full of filters that have different sizes and aquarium filters with different properties.

-When it comes to smaller fish tanks, maintaining water quality can be problematic due to the lack of water volume.
-Adding fish tank not only helps clean your tank, it adds water volume to your tank.
-It may not be a lot but a little goes a long way.
-Some filters however, do not offer extra water volume – internal filters and sponge filters.
+When it comes to smaller aquariums, maintaining quality of the water can be difficult due to the low water volume.
+Adding a small aquarium filter not only helps keep your tank clean, it adds water volume to your tank.
+It may not be much but “a little goes a long way”.
+There are some filters that don’t offer extra water volume – these are known as internal filters and sponge filters.

 Hang on the back filters and canister filters do!

 Best Filters for 20, 30, & 40 Gallon Aquariums